lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 _Iris giggles, holding back the Squevil._

 > That sounds cool!
-It’s nice to have my half-archidemonic side in common with someone for once!
+It's nice to have my half-archidemonic side in common with someone for once!

 **Zander** _(18-Aug-18 03:53 PM)_